Frequently Asked Questions

 • The thesis represents a continuation of a pre-existing academic project.

-The MAP program has a full-time faculty of five professors.
-Each faculty member brings their distinct educational background and experiences to teaching and training students.
+Each MAP faculty member brings their distinct educational background and experiences to teaching and training students.
 Most are experienced clinicians; all are active researchers in the human sciences.
-In addition, we have an excellent supporting team of adjunct faculty, clinical instructors and mentors with expertise across a wide range of clinical areas.
+In addition, we have an excellent supporting team of clinical instructors and mentors with expertise across a wide range of clinical areas.

 Yes.
-Twenty (20) hours per week is doable.
+Twenty (20) hours per week is manageable.
 Thirty (30) hours is more difficult.
 We do not recommend working full-time while in the program.
-The third year in the program has a twenty (20) hour weekly internship requirement so we recommend a maximum of ten to fifteen (10-15) hours of work per week.
+Students in their third year will also have an approximately 20-hour weekly internship requirement.

 No.